huggingface/community-events/gradio-blocks/README.md

 ---

 Happy to invite you to the Gradio Blocks Party - a community event in which we will build cool machine learning demos using the new Gradio Blocks feature.
 Blocks allows you to build web-based demos in a flexible way using the Gradio library.
 The event will take place from May 16th to 31st.
-We will be organizing this event on github and the [Hugging Face discord channel](https://discord.com/invite/feTf9x3ZSB).
+We will be organizing this event on [Github](https://github.com/huggingface/community-events) and the [Hugging Face discord channel](https://discord.com/invite/feTf9x3ZSB).
 Prizes will be given at the end of the event, see: [Prizes](#prizes)

 <img src="https://user-images.githubusercontent.com/81195143/168614888-1bf58f8e-0de2-458f-80b9-534d63b52acd.gif" width="1160" height="400"/>